 I am still experimenting a bit with youtube.
 They tell me that video is the future of the internet, and who am I to argue?
 Tonight’s ten minute video deals with a common video title at youtube, and the title of this post.
+A person wrote and said help I can’t stop Suboxone!

 So… why is it hard to stop Suboxone?
 I resisted the urge to put a ‘duh’ here… in case you are missing the answer… one reason is because Suboxone has opiate properties, and stopping it causes withdrawal.
 Pretty much anyone who is taking it has demonstrated an inability to stop any other opiates– probably over and over again.
 So why would such a person be able to stop Suboxone?